-Patent protection is only available for inventions and designs that are novel and would not have been obvious to a person of ordinary skill in the art at the time of the invention.
+Patent protection is only available for inventions and designs that are novel and would not have been obvious to a person of ordinary skill in the art as of at the time of the invention or design was made.
 In addition, utility patents are only available if the invention is useful.
-In applying for a patent, a prototype is not typically required.
-However, your patent attorney or patent agent can explain this in more detail.
+In applying for a patent, a prototype is not typically required; heliowever, your patent attorney or patent agent can explain this in more detail.

-A U.S. patent gives the patent holder a right to exclude all others from making, using, selling, and importing into the U.S. the invention defined by the claims of the patent.
-In exchange for this exclusive right the patent holder is required to disclose the invention in the patent application with sufficient detail to allow a person "with ordinary skill in the art" to understand how to make and use the invention without undue experimentation.
+A U.S. patent gives the ownerthe patent holder the a right to exclude all others from making, using, selling, and importing into the U.S. the invention defined by the claims of the patent.
+In exchange for this exclusive right, the patentee holder is required to disclose the invention in the patent application with sufficient detail so that a to allow a person "with ordinary skill in the art" is able to understand how to make and use the invention without undue experimentation.

 Patents are a negative property right, not a positive property right.
-Thus, a patent creates a right to exclude others, but does not imply that the patent holder has an affirmative right to make, use, or sell the patented invention.
-If the patent holder's patented invention infringes a separate patent, the patent holder may not be able to exploit the invention without a license.
+Thus, a patent creates a right to exclude others, but does not The patent "right to exclude" does not grant or imply that the owner patent holder has the an affirmative right to make, use, or sell the patented invention.
+If the owner's patent holder's patented invention infringes another a separate person's patent, the owner patent holder may not be able to exploit the invention without a license from that person.

-Because patent rights are territorial, the right to exclude is generally limited to the U.S. and its territories (although there are limited circumstances under which activities aimed at a foreign market can infringe a U.S. patent).
-An inventor who desires to prevent others from exploiting an invention in foreign markets must seek patent protection in each market.
+Because patent rights are territorial, the patent right to exclude is generally limited to the U.S. and its territories (although there are limited circumstances under which activities aimed at a foreign market can infringe a U.S. patent).
+An inventor who desires to prevent others from exploiting an invention in foreign markets would must need to seek patent protection in each market.